 What are Aromatherapy Essential Oils?
 Aromatherapy is a treatment where essential oils are used to target certain health concerns.
 These oils are plant-based and are extracted from different parts of a plant such as the flowers, bark, peels and roots.
 These parts of the plant have certain characteristic properties and aroma to them which defines the "essence" of the plant.
 This extracted essence is known as essential oil which is used in Aromatherapy extensively.

-Because of how concentrated and potent essential oils are, their production requires a lot of plant product.
-In some cases, 200 pounds the plant product gives only 1 pound of the essential oil.
-All natural essential oils do not have any artificial fragrances or chemicals in them.
+Because of how concentrated and potent essential oils are, their production requires a lot of plant products.
+In some cases, 200 pounds of the plant product gives only 1 pound of the essential oil.
+All-natural essential oils do not have any artificial fragrances or chemicals in them.
 This makes them 100% safe for external and internal use, but only if used in correct recipe and dilution.
 Why dilution?
 Because essential oils are highly concentrated and potent and will have harmful effects if not used with moderation and heavy dilution in a suitable medium.

 How Does Aromatherapy Essential Oils Help?

 Aromatherapy is not a course of treatment that can be used as a replacement for your regular medical treatment.
 However, consistent essential oil Aromatherapy can help alleviate some symptoms associated with health issues, help with feeling physically and mentally better.

 When an essential oil (diluted) is massaged into the skin, it activates the skin receptors that are present on the surface of the skin.
 This causes a response in the skin which travels to targeted areas of the body such as joints and aching muscles.

 Other essential oils such as lavender and peppermint have a very strong scent.
 This scent activates the smell receptors present in the nose.
 This activates the nervous system and sends feel-good chemicals such as serotonin to the brain.
 These chemicals help release stress, fights depression and help treat insomnia.